GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

   - Python 3.5+ (runtime ID: `python`) using `debugpy` (Debug Adapter Protocol) or `pydevd`
   - .NET Core (runtime ID: `netcore`) using `vsdbg` (only for VS Code)

 Skaffold can usually detect the correct language runtime if present.
-However if you encounter difficulties then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that Skaffold uses and you can modify your application accordingly, or read about [how you can manually configure your container image]({{<relref "#can-images-be-debugged-without-the-runtime-support-images">}}).
+However if you encounter difficulties then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that Skaffold uses and you can modify your application accordingly, or read about [manually configuring your container for debugging]({{<relref "#manually-configuring-your-container-for-debugging">}}).

 ## (Recommended) Debugging using Cloud Code